slott56/Stingray-Reader/docs/source/apidoc/modules/stingray.workbook.rst

 - ODS and XLSX are XML files.
 Incremental parsing is helpful here because they can be large.
 See https://openpyxl.readthedocs.io/en/stable/ and http://docs.pyexcel.org/en/v0.0.6-rc2/.

-- Numbers_13 is protobuf.
+- Numbers uses protobuf.
 The legacy version of Stingray Reader had  protobuf definitions which appear to work and a snappy decoder.
-See https://pypi.org/project/numbers-parser/ for a better solution.
+See https://pypi.org/project/numbers-parser/ for the better solution currently in use.

 - TOML requires an external library.
 An :py:class:`Unpacker` subclass can decompose a "one big list" TOML document into individual rows.